khoj-ai/flare/src/content/posts/evaluate-khoj-quality.md

 description: "A deep dive into how we implemented an automated evaluation harness and Khoj's excellent performance on modern factuality and reasoning benchmarks."
 heroImage: /eval-khoj-quality.webp
 pubDate: 2024-11-22
-keywords: ["agent eval", "automated llm benchmark"]
+keywords: ["agent eval", "automated llm benchmark", "research mode"]
 ---

 Khoj is an open, personal AI that can gather information from your documents and the web to generate accurate answers, paint images, visualize data, and create documents for you.